Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-sybil3d/TASKS.md

   * operation activities:
 ***
 * List of your company's support activities:
-  * Manufacturing prefabricated wood buildings not equipped with wheels--are classified in U.S. Industry 321992, Prefabricated Wood Building Manufacturing
-  * Manufacturing travel trailers with self-contained facilities for storage of water and waste--are classified in U.S. Industry 336214, Travel Trailer and Camper Manufacturing
+  * Transportation and distribution (logistics)
+  * Training and development activities
+  * Health and safety programms
+  * Waste managements
-  * Setting up manufactured homes (i.e., mobile homes) at the construction site--are classified in Industry 238990, All Other Specialty Trade Contractors.
+  * Setting up the manufactured homes
+  * After sales service and customer service
 ***

 ## Task 2